 The Tenderer's Offer form, Price Schedule and other appropriate pages from each tender shall be date stamped and initialled by at least two Shire of Wagin Officers present at the opening of tenders.

 No Tenders Received

-Where the Shire of Wagin has invited tenders, however no compliant submissions have been received, direct purchases can be arranged on the basis of the following:
+Where the Shire of Wagin has invited tenders, however no compliant submissions have been received, direct purchases can be arranged approved by Council in accordance with legislation.